Womens Health

 Recommendations from Your Doctor

 Get in touch with your healthcare providers first.
-A mastectomy bra may not be worn for a certain period of time following surgery, and your doctor may prescribe a particular brand or style.
+A mastectomy bra may not be worn for a certain period following surgery, and your doctor may prescribe a particular brand or style.

 Convenience and Proper Fit